chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 1. Create a Backup of Chef Automate Standalone using the following command:

+    Run the below command to create the backup in the `/var/opt/chef-automate/backups` location unless you specify the location in the `config.toml` file.

     ```bash
     chef-automate backup create
+    ```

+    Run the below command command to create the `bootstrap.abb` bundle.
+This bundle captures any local credentials or secrets not persisted in the database.

+    ```bash
     chef-automate bootstrap bundle create bootstrap.abb
     ```

-    - The first command will create the backup in the s3 bucket.
-    - The second command will create the `bootstrap.abb` bundle.
-This bundle captures any local credentials or secrets not persisted in the database.
-    - Once the backup is completed, save the backup Id.
+    Once the backup is completed, save the backup Id.
 For example: `20210622065515`.

 1. Transfer the `bootstrap.abb` file to all the Chef Automate HA FrontEnd Nodes (both Chef Automate and Chef Infra Server) using the following command:

     ```bash
-    scp -i <path to your .pem file> <path to bootstrap.abb> ec2-user@<IP>:/home/ec2-user
+    scp -i /path/to/key /path/to/bootstrap.abb user@host:/home/user
     ```

 1. Go to Bastion:

-    {{< warning >}}
-    - Use the same bucket you used in the standalone automate while creating the backup.
-    - Configure the same basepath in Automate HA you gave in Standalone Automate.
+    {{< notes >}} Use the same bucket for restore which was used in the standalone automate while creating the backup.
+Configure the same basepath in Automate HA you gave in Standalone Automate. {{< /notes >}}

-    For example: In Standalone Automate, while patching the configurations of the S3 bucket, we haven't provided anything in the base_path field.
-    {{< /warning >}}
-    - Create a .toml (say automate.toml) file in the Bastion host, copy the following content and then patch this file in all the Frontend nodes:
+    - Create a `.toml` (say os_config.toml) file in the Bastion host.
+Once done, copy the following contents to the `.toml` file and patch the file in all the OpenSearch nodes.

     ```bash
     [global.v1]